nickw444/nessclient/docs/cli.md

 ### Checksum validation

 Packet checksums can be validated to drop malformed messages.
+When enabled, invalid packets are logged in red and ignored.
 Pass `--validate-checksum` to the `events` command to enable verification:

 ```sh
 ness-cli events --host PANEL_HOST --port PORT --validate-checksum